-Table 9 below is a composite list of construction activity in the County for residential, business, industrial and public buildings for the years 1998 through 2007.
+Table 9 below is a composite list of construction activity in the County for residential, business, industrial and public buildings for the years 1997 through 2006.
 Overall construction activity has been uneven since 1996, reaching its high point in 2000 with 1,887 permits issued.
 In 2003 the number of permits issued had decreased to 800.
 The County's construction activity rebounded in 2004 and 2005 as evidenced by the 1,383 and 1,719 permits issued, respectively.
 In 2006, building activity was slower with only 1,446 building permits issued for new construction.
-In 2007, building activity fell again with only 920 building permits issued.